Square Dance Club

 495 Leslie St., Ukiah, CA (map)

 We dance CALLERLAB's Sustainable Square Dancing 50-call program.
 This is similar to Mainstream, with some of the less-frequently-used calls left out so that the program can be taught in 12 weeks.
 The SSD-50 program allows us to offer shorter classes several times per year, making it easier for us to invite people to join us.
 You can find information about the SSD-50 program at Jerry Story's website.
-(This link goes directly to the SSD-50 documents, but Jerry also has a number of other documents on his site explaining the advantages of SSD-50.)
+(This link goes directly to the SSD-50 document for callers, or you can see the list of calls here.)